-Andre Goedee has been a member of the supervisory board of the Selling Shareholder since December 2015.
+Andre Goedee was a member of the supervisory board of the Selling Shareholder in December 2015 and January 2016, after which he was appointed as a member of the supervisory board of the Company.
 Between 2003 and 2013, Andre Goedee was the CEO of Dockwise.
 Following the acquisition of Dockwise by Boskalis, Andre Goedee acted as member of the executive board of Boskalis and advisor to the board.
 Before joining Dockwise, Andre Goedee worked as CEO European staffing at Vedior Professional Services (1999 -2003), as EVP at Heerema Offshore Services (1989 - 1999) and Neddrill Drilling Contractors (1977 - 1989).
 Andre Goedee obtained a final degree Master Mariner (maritime technical engineering) in 1978 at the Mercantile Marine College in Scheveningen/Rotterdam and has participated in various management and marketing programs at various academic institutes.